fapi-cz/http-client/docs/en/index.md

 Option `type` specifies the type of HTTP client to be used.
 Supported types are `guzzle` and `curl`.

 Option `logging` enables logging of all HTTP requests, HTTP responses and HTTP client errors.
-LoggingHttpClient supports Psr-3 `Psr\Log\LoggerInterface`.
+Logging supports Psr-3 `Psr\Log\LoggerInterface`.
 If you are using `Tracy\ILogger` you can use bridge `Fapi\HttpClient\Bridges\Tracy\TracyToPsrLogger` to convert tracy to psr logger.

 Option `bar` enables Tracy bar of all HTTP requests, HTTP responses and HTTP client errors.